 - analysis of the potential for the promotion of the University of Otago in the market(s) that you work in.

 In normal circumstances, agency appointment is unlikely unless a University staff member has visited the agent's office(s) and talked to the principal operator(s).
-It is also generally preferable that the principle operator(s) has visited the Dunedin campus of the University.
+It is also generally preferable that the principal operator(s) has visited the Dunedin campus of the University.

 Please note that the University is not currently processing agent submissions for appointment from the following countries: